 Curves

 A curve is meant to be a smooth, non-self-intersecting curve in the extended complex plane.
-There is a generic Curve type that requires you to specify an explicit parameterization; it is not checked for smoothness or even continuity.
+The curve parameter is a real number in the range

 Abstract interface